Formulated on November 20, 2015

-To promote expeditious business execution under proper control, the Board of Directors has provided a basic policy on the internal control system and established systems and other means for compliance, effective business execution, risk management, and securing the appropriateness of financial reports, and the Board of Directors monitors the status of operation of such systems.
+To promote expeditious business execution under proper control, the Board of Directors has provided a basic policy on the internal control system and established the Internal Control and Compliance Committee, effective business execution, risk management, and securing the appropriateness of financial reports, and the Board of Directors monitors the status of operation of such systems.

 9. Accounting auditor

 In order to secure reliability of disclosure information and responsibility to shareholders and investors, the Company will ensure that the accounting auditor (i) will be given ample time to conduct a high-quality audit, (ii) may cooperate with the internal audit section and directors who are members of the Audit and Supervisory Committee, and (iii) may access the management, including the CEO and CFO.

 Concerning remuneration for directors (excluding directors who are members of the Audit and Supervisory Committee), a performance-linked framework is in place that takes into account encouragement of achieving goals set forth in the medium-term management plan in order to focus on the mid- to long-term profit of shareholders and to enhance motivation for maximizing the corporate value of the Company.

 The portion of the performance-linked bonus under the model business results accounts for 40% of the total remuneration, the index for performance evaluation of business results is consolidated operating profit, and the total amount of bonus remuneration varies in accordance with the level of achievement of the budget.
 Each director's remuneration shall be determined by a resolution of the Board of Directors.

 Remuneration to outside directors who are not members of the Audit and Supervisory Committee will consist solely of a fixed monthly salary in exchange for the execution of their duties.